arne-cl/bislama-resources/README.md

 # bislama-resources

-Resources for the language Bislama.
+Resources for the language Bislama (Bichelamar), an English-based creole, which is one of the official languages of Vanuatu.

 ## Media